 These perennials produce narrow, blade-shaped leaves and attractive fragrant flowers on tall spikes.
 They are available in a wide range of colors and are popular both as garden flowers and cut flowers.

 The name comes from the Latin “gladiolus”, which means “small sword”, referring to the shape of the leaves.

 In Ancient Greek, gladiolus was called “xiphium”, from the Greek word “xiphos”, which also means sword.

 Gladiolus symbolizes strength, strong character, honor and moral integrity.

 It also stands for remembrance, sadness, faithfulness and death.

 Gladiolus can also signify serious romantic feelings.

-Roman Gladiators, an armed combatants who fight other gladiators or animals in the Roman amphitheatres, wore Gladiolus around their necks during battles to protect them.
+Roman Gladiators, an armed combatants who fight other gladiators or animals in the Roman amphitheatres, wore Gladiolus around their necks during battles to protect them from injuries and death.